Usage-Based Pricing

 Data blocking

 You can block specific columns and tables from replicating to your destination.
 However, you can't block primary key columns.
-If you update a blocked column that is not a primary key column in your source table, the update counts towards your MAR.
+Updates to a blocked column that is not a primary key column in your source table don't count toward MAR.
+We exclude blocked columns from your syncs.

 Deletes in the source